-V.11 Department Resource Policies
+V.13 Department Resource Policies

-- Mailboxes Located in room 4108 in the Department of Communication, mailboxes are assigned to each student upon entrance into the Graduate program. - Copy machines The Department has two copy machines.
-The main copy machine is located in room 4005, and a second copy machine is located in the Graduate Student Lab.
-This latter machine is used primarily by graduate students.
-Students are each issued a personal copy code valid for both copy machines.
+- Mailboxes Located in room 4108 in the Department of Communication, mailboxes are assigned to each student upon entrance into the Graduate program. - Copy machines The Department's copy machine is located in room 4005.
+Students are each issued a personal copy code valid for the copy machine.